Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 renderer: 'custom_renderer',

-Open the playground and drag a function block on to your workspace.
+Open the sample app and drag a function block on to the workspace.
 Press ctrl + shift + k to enter into keyboard navigation mode.
 Notice how the entire block starts flashing red.

 next() {